 How do I continue to learn more about SOLIDWORKS Electrical?

 To learn more on Electrical Schematics specifically, view these resources:

 - GSC’s Electrical Implementation service offerings

-- All Electrical & PCB Design blogs by GSC experts
+- All Electrical Design blogs by GSC experts

 - White Paper: Welcome Electrical Users to SOLIDWORKS Schematics